Kochoki

 Kochoki (胡蝶綺 〜若き信長〜, Kochōki Wakaki Nobunaga) is an original anime television series produced by Studio Deen that aired from July 8 to September 23, 2019.

 Synopsis

 Kochoki: Wakaki Nobunaga is an animated adaptation of Nobunaga Oda's teenage years up to his time as a warlord against his brother, Nobuyuki.

 Cast

-Production
+Release

 The series was first announced on March 8, 2019.
-It made its debut on July 8, 2019 on Tokyo MX.
-Funimation licensed the series and aired their simuldub on July 22, 2019.
+It made its debut on July 8, 2019, on Tokyo MX.
+Funimation licensed the series and aired their simuldub on July 22 of that same year.